alexkarargyris/gaze_ml_2023/index.md

 # About

-Eye gaze has proven to be a cost-efficient way to collect large-scale physiological data that can reveal the underlying human attentional patterns in real-life workflows, and thus has long been explored as a signal to directly measure human-related cognition in various domains.
+Eye gaze has proven to be a cost-efficient way to collect large-scale physiological data that can reveal the underlying human attentional patterns in real-life workflows and thus has long been explored as a signal to directly measure human-related cognition in various domains.
 Physiological data (including but not limited to eye gaze) offer new perception capabilities, which could be used in several ML domains, e.g., egocentric perception, embodied AI, NLP, etc.
 They can help infer human perception, intentions, beliefs, goals, and other cognition properties that are much needed for